txstu09/pandas-pandas-pandas/readme.md

 # Heroes of Pymoli

-* Heroes of Pymoli are predominantly male and spend more per item than female counterparts.
+* Heroes of Pymoli players are predominantly male and spend more per item than female counterparts.
 * Player age appears to have a normal distribution with the central value falling into the 20-24 age range.
 * The top 5 most popular items account for just 5.9% of item purchases and 5.0% of revenue.
 Additionally, the top 5 most profitable items account for just 5.0% of item purchases and 6.3% of revenue.
 This indicates that item popularity and profitability are not dependent on a small few items being successful, but instead distrubuted across a wider range of items.